 YouTube: I do not curate a YouTube channel.
 I mention this here only because I keep getting asked if I do.
 Alas, I have not the skills, time, or equipment to cope with that medium.
 But you can search my name there and find hundreds of videos others have made (and then posted on various channels), of varying quality.
 And no, I am never involved in any decisions relating to the quality of any video ever shot or produced of me.
 So don’t send me advice about that.
 It’s entirely out of my hands.
 Of course also mixed among these will be hundreds of videos critiquing me, usually badly.
 So you’ll have to sort through the search hits there according to your own patience and interests.

 Tinder: Yes.
 I’m on Tinder.
-And often swiping wherever I am.
+I don’t engage there often, but you can always check wherever I am.
 I’ve had a lot of great adventures in result.
-But if you want to ask about going out with me, you can just contact me directly and straight up ask (ideally by Facebook messenger, or email).
-Be intelligent and adult about it of course, and ready to respect a no. How you communicate and interact with me from the get-go one is important.
+But if you want to ask about going out with me, you can just contact me directly and straight up ask (ideally by Facebook messenger, Bluesky DM, or text).
+Be intelligent and adult about it of course, and ready to respect a no. How you communicate and interact with me from the get-go is important.
 It’s a big part of how I decide if you’re someone I would be comfortable or enjoy hanging out with.
 Honesty goes a long way.
+And I’m sure you feel the same!

 -:-